AnasShaikh96/basic-crud/server/plan.md

 Project Plan

-Project is about a Leather Store.
+Project is about a Leather Store Inventory:
+A manager of the store should look at the data and get a report of how much incoming and outgoing of goods happened in a particular time period.

 Categories of Item includes:-
 1. Footwears